 If you’re genuinely interested in health and fitness, becoming a personal trainer might seem like the ideal career path.
-You can spent a decent amount of your time in the gym, share your passion with other people and help them achieve their fitness goals, and earn money doing something you love.
+You can spend a decent amount of your time in the gym, share your passion with other people and help them achieve their fitness goals, and earn money doing something you love.

 How Much Do Personal Trainers Earn in the UK?